No Appetite for Bullying

-Kids With Food Allergies (KFA)—a division of AAFA—is proud to support No Appetite for Bullying, a campaign to raise awareness about food allergy bullying.
+Kids with Food Allergies (KFA)— the food allergy division of AAFA—is proud to support No Appetite for Bullying, a campaign to raise awareness about food allergy bullying.

 Bullying is never acceptable, but food allergy bullying—which happens when children and teens living with life-threatening allergies are teased, ridiculed or even threatened or assaulted with food to which they are allergic—is especially dangerous.
 On the surface, when someone waves an unsafe food in the face of a student with a food allergy, it may seem like just another form of childhood teasing.
 But to that food-allergic child, incidents like this can make school feel unsafe and escalate from emotional to physical bullying.
 Food allergy bullying can put a child in a life-threatening situation.